 CPvM is also commonly referred to as Cost Per Viewable Impression (or occasionally viewable cost per thousand impressions).
 As you generally pay for ad campaigns once they are finished Cost Per Viewed Impressions makes most sense.

-The CPvM formula is:
+The equation for CPvM (or vCPM) is:

 If you are trying to work out the CPvM of a campaign, use our handy CPvM Calculator below.
 We also help you to work out how many viewable ad impressions you have so you can use this work out how much you can get from this ad pricing model.